shirtsgroup/physical_validation/doc/userguide.rst

 parameters by the user, it can also originate in coding errors within the program.
 Physical validation tests can be integrated in the code-checking mechanism of MD software packages to facilitate the detection of such bugs.
-The `physical-validation` package is currently used in the automated code-testing facility of the GROMACS software package, ensuring that every major releases passes a number of physical sanity checks performed on selected representative systems before
+The :code:`physical_validation` package is currently used in the automated code-testing facility of the GROMACS software package, ensuring that every major releases passes a number of physical sanity checks performed on selected representative systems before